 Along the way, you will build your capacity to navigate any life transition.

 If you are ready to grow your web of support through a period of change, connect with me to discuss your options.

-Working in the Community: In addition to partnering with individuals, I hold circles, give talks and lead workshops about end-of-life planning, giving space to grief, facing death to live fully, and other topics.
-Please reach out with questions about how we might partner together.
+Working in the Community: In addition to partnering with individuals, I hold circles, give talks and lead workshops about navigating change with grace, giving space to grief, facing death to live fully, and other topics.
+Reach out with questions about how we might partner together.

 We feel so fortunate to have Dana’s help in creating a space for often difficult conversations around death, dying and grief.
 Dana skillfully facilitates our monthly Death Cafés , always creating an atmosphere of ease, safety and openness which allows for all to be present and participate.
 She invites a gentle curiosity and compassion in the exploration of these topics.
 Dana brings masterful facilitation skills coupled with expertise as a death doula – it’s a powerful, unique and positive combination.

 Amy Gorely, V.P. for Strategy and Outreach Carolina Meadows Retirement Community

 "I've benefited from Dana’s wisdom, empathy and experience for several years now.
 She was among my most trusted advisors while I was leading Understood.org and as I transitioned to launch my own company.
 Her ability to cut through the noise and help me to see a clear and bold path forward were essential to the success of both ventures.
 She knows how to get things done and she’s an absolute joy to work with."